blue-tomato/ElasticsearchFeeder/readme.md

 ![](docs/images/debugModule.png)

 ### Batch Sync via CLI or Cron
-You can send your pages throw the "Index all Pages" button in the module configuration page in `Modules` > `Site` > `ElasticsearchFeeder`.
+You can send your pages through the "Index all Pages" button in the module configuration page in `Modules` > `Site` > `ElasticsearchFeeder`.
 If you have many pages, this can run very long and it can cause server timeouts.

 For this reason you can use the `batchSync.php` script in the module path via command line.
 You can also set up a repeating cronjob to ensure a full sync every _x_ times.